What makes virtual learning communities so powerful, and how they can replace or supplement traditional education

 The revenue founders make can supplement their current income or create an entire new income stream altogether.
 Founders also have total control over how much they price entry to their community and supplemental learning experiences, pocketing as much as they want or using that revenue to build out a team and broader business in addition to the community.

-For students, community-based learning is equally beneficial for both personal and professional development.
+For college students however, community-based learning and academic experience is equally beneficial for both personal and professional development.

-Pro tip: Disco is the platform founders look to to help design transformative learning experiences and thriving communities.
-Learn more about what makes Disco different.
+Pro tip: Disco is the platform founders look to to help design transformative student learning experiences and thriving online communities.
+Learn more about what makes Disco different

 The benefits of joining a learning community

-Learning communities create an entire new experience for members.
+Learning communities create an entire new experience for members and other learners.
 For one, it creates structure.
-The greater network relies on each member’s presence and participation to shape a better environment, so there’s a built-in accountability.
-Students in online communities share common goals but bring their own unique perspective to the learning process, deepening everyone’s understanding of the learning material and, more importantly, of people.
+The greater network relies on each member's presence and participation to shape a better environment, so there's a built-in accountability.
+Students in online learning communities program share common goals but bring their own unique perspective to the learning process, deepening everyone's understanding of the learning material and, more importantly, of people.

 Members of learning communities work alongside one another so closely, they become closer colleagues in the process.
-Creating a larger, richer network is a massive benefit to students in these programs because they can lean on those connections down the line for professional or personal needs.
+Creating a larger, richer network connects people is a massive benefit to students in these programs because they can lean on those connections down the line for professional or educational aspirations or personal needs.

-Finally, as mentioned earlier, learning communities tend to be more practical and more tangible than the theory-based learning of traditional higher ed.
-When you learn skills rooted in real-world application, you’re more likely — and capable — to actually apply them in whatever scenario you need these skills in.
+Finally, as mentioned earlier in person two, learning communities tend to encourage learners to be more practical and more tangible than the theory-based learning of traditional higher ed.
+When you learn skills rooted in real-world application, you're more likely — and capable — to actually apply them in whatever scenario you need these skills in.

-An added benefit?
+An added benefit ongoing learning itself?
 The types of learning communities founders can build and that members can join are so vast.
 Any affinity, interest, or career path is suited for a community.
-These four corners of the learning industry are growing especially fast — and there’s a lot to learn from those who have founded communities within these vibrant spaces.
+These four corners of social media and the learning industry are growing especially fast — and there's a lot to learn from those who have founded communities within these vibrant spaces.

 4 examples of learning communities to inspire you